Morgscode/hugo-theme-spaced-web/README.md

 hugo new --kind page %PAGE NAME%
 ```

-Creating a new content type gives us a new page direcroty in your website's `/content`
+Creating a new content type gives us a new page in your website's `/content` directory.

+The new page will contain an `_index.md` file - This tells hugo that it's not just a standard lister page, but that it should expect to also have it's own front-matter and content.
+[Read about _index.md](https://gohugo.io/content-management/organization/#index-pages-_indexmd)

 ### Headless Bundle